amirblaese/random_shapes/README.md

 <img src="city.gif" alt="drawing" width="400"/>

 There are also two other functions aside from the main "paint" function to help generate frames for making gifs. "gifproducer" increments the number of iterations and saves a picture at the end of each iteration to visualize what happens with increasing iterations (above gif). "gifstatic" on the other hand, will generate the *same* iteration 7 times.
-Since each frame has somoe degree of randomness associated with it, sequencing the frames will give it a cool live effect (see below).
+Since each frame has some degree of randomness associated with it, sequencing the frames will give it a cool live effect (see below).

 <img src="ezgif.com-optimize(3).gif" alt="drawing" width="400"/>